AI in Finance

 Don't want to watch a video?
 Read the interview transcript below.

 Emily: Hi, everyone.
-This is Emily, and I’m a digital transformation consultant with hyperbots.
+This is Emily, and I'm a digital transformation consultant with Hyperbots.
 Really pleased to have Dave Sackett on the call with me.
-Who is the VP of finance at Persimmon Technologies.
-Thank you so much for joining us, Dave.
+He is the VP of finance at Persimmon Technologies.
+Thank you so much for joining us.
+Dave.

 Dave Sackett: Yeah.
 Thanks, Emily.

 Dave Sackett: It uses NLP and machine learning.
 Hyperbots categorizes each line item on an invoice into relevant tax categories.
-For example, an invoice with software licenses, computer hardware, and consulting services would be categorized as digital goods, physical goods, and services respectively.
-Each category may have a different tax requirement or exemption ensuring applied tax is accurate based on the item types.
+For example, an invoice for software licenses, computer hardware, and consulting services would be categorized as digital goods, physical goods, and services, respectively.
+Each category may have a different tax requirement or exemption, ensuring the applied tax is accurate based on the item types.

 Dave Sackett: Tracking purchases by origin and destination allows hyperbots to monitor total purchases over time for given locations, which is crucial for jurisdictions with specific thresholds.
 For example, if California requires tax to be collected only after total purchases exceed a certain threshold, hyperbots can identify when this threshold is met and apply the correct tax treatment automatically, preventing overpayment, noncompliance, and saving time.